 You know your audience(s) better than anyone else, so find news articles, blog posts, events, and pictures that cater to their interests and concerns.

-Social Media Today has a great infographic about Twitter engagement.
+Social Quant has a great infographic about Twitter engagement.
 According to their research, 78% of engagement with a brand’s tweets is made up of retweets.
 Only 22% is made up of replies.
 This means your customers might not always reply, but they could very well retweet an interesting picture or a useful link.

 The numbers look even better for those who specifically ask to be retweeted: